-2.3.
-Phonological Awareness
+2.3 Phonological Awareness

-Early learners' phonemic awareness is among the strongest predictors of future decoding proficiency (Gillon, 2004; Melby-Lervåg et al., 2012) and literacy development in Spanish (Denton et al., 2000; Signorini & de Manrique, 2003).
+Phonological awareness, which works with larger units of sentences and words (e.g. syllables, rhymes) encompasses phonemic awareness, which deals with the isolation of individual phonemes.
+Early learners' phonological awareness is among the strongest predictors of future decoding proficiency (Gillon, 2004; Melby-Lervåg et al., 2012) and literacy development in Spanish (Denton et al., 2000; Signorini & de Manrique, 2003).
 The skills children use in working with larger units of sound and eventually individual phonemes feed their growing ability to decode unfamiliar words by sounding words out (Adams, 1990).
 Research has converged on a general sequence of development in phonological awareness, one that holds true across languages even as its rapidity is influenced by linguistic and educational contexts (Anthony & Francis, 2005).
 The sequence moves from large units of sound, such as words; to syllables; to the smallest units of sound, or phonemes (Goikoetxea, 2005).